Tomic-Riedel/Flutter-Roadmap/Another Drafts/Building and Deployment for a Web App.md

     flutter run -d chrome

-¡Now, you're running your app in **debbug mode** in a web nagivator!
+Now, you're running your app in **debbug mode** in a web nagivator!
 Flutter Web Support brings the **hot reload** tool, so, code in real time your web application.

 ## Bulding
 Have you finished code your app, and do you want to release it to the public?
 You have to build it first.
 And take care of the options you have.